Watch this video to review the most common ways we recommend using eSpark with your students. Then, read the article below for more details!

 Usage Recommendations

-We recommend that students use eSpark for about 1 hour per subject, per week.
+We recommend that students use eSpark for about 1 hour per week.
 This could be in 15, 20, or 30 minute blocks, depending on what works best for your students.
 Shorter, more frequent sessions are great for younger students, and longer, less frequent sessions are great for older students.
 A best practice would be to establish a consistent routine so your class is comfortable with when and how they will be using eSpark.

 Implementation Models